How to create a safe sleeping space for your baby

 The American Academy of Pediatrics recommends that parents place infants to sleep on their back until they reach age 1, even for naps.
 When parents and caregivers place babies on their back to be put to sleep, they decrease the risk of choking and aspiration.

 Using a safety-approved crib, covered by a fitted sheet, will help reduce risks of suffocation and SIDS.
 As rule of thumb, parents should know that firm surfaces do not conform to an infants head when resting.
 A surface that creates an indent increase sleep-related risks.
-Keep the sleeping area clear.
+The sleeping area should be completely empty, with no blankets, pillows, stuffed animals or toys.
 While loose bedding and soft objects are appealing to adults, they pose a risk to infants.

 Share a room with your infant, not a bed.

 Bed-sharing, especially during the first six months of life, poses a danger to young children.
-It’s recommended that parent’s share a room with their infant instead.
+The Arizona Department of Child Safety recommends that parents share a room with their infant instead.
 Sharing a room allows parents and caregivers to be readily available to comfort, feed and monitor their baby.
 Sharing a bed with a baby can lead to unintentional injury or death.
 It’s important that parents avoid falling asleep with their baby on a sofa or armchair, as such furniture further increase the risk of danger.

 Don’t overdress your baby.